tronicslab/100-days-of-code/r1-log.md

 ## Log

+### R1D23
+Completed Project 4!
+Had a tough time with styling and making media query CSS work nice when adjusting browser size smaller.
+Especially with fixed navigation bar.
+On to my final project before completing my Responsive web design Cert.

+### R1D22
+More HTML / CSS coding on the Tech.
+Documentation Project.
+Also decided to get fancy and add some JS active nav highlighting to the project, because I like a challenge.

+### R1D21
+Lots of editing HTML and styling for the Technical Documentation Project

+### R1D20
+Got the topic - HTML5, and added all the content to the project HTML

 ### R1D19
 Work on project 4, technical documentation page.
 Nailed down a topic for it, and got a good start.